 Fair Trade is an easy extension of the Discovery Organics buying philosophy; we believe in supporting small scale farmers, endeavoring to help them build a market for their crops, and make enough money to cover the cost of production plus a fair profit on the crops we buy.
 Those are the same goals we have had since the first day we opened our doors.

 We have seen firsthand, through numerous visits to farms in South America and Mexico, the transformative nature of Fair Trade.
-Some of our long-term Fair Trade relationships include APROMALPI, BOS and PRAGOR.
-To learn more about these cooperatives check out our Field Reports and our Grower Profiles!
+To learn more our partnerships in Latin America, check out our Grower Profiles!